Tyntchtykbek Tchoroev: Translations of works from foreign languages into Kyrgyz

-He translated some books from English and Russian into Kyrgyz.
+He translated several books from English and Russian into Kyrgyz.

-One of them, entitled The Fatal Conceit: The Errors of Socialism, 1988, by Friedrich August von Hayek, was translated by T. Chorotegin alone and it was published in Kyrgyz in Bishkek in 1998 (ISBN 9967-11-025-2).
+One of them, entitled The Fatal Conceit: The Errors of Socialism, 1988, by Friedrich August von Hayek, was translated by Chorotegin alone and published in Kyrgyz in Bishkek in 1998 (ISBN 9967-11-025-2).

-Another monograph entitled The Rise of the West: A History of the Human Community: With a Retrospective Essay, 1991, by William Hardy McNeill (its ancient and early medieval ages part), was translated by him in collaboration with Dr. Arslan Koichiev and Dr. Taalaibek Abdiev.
+Another monograph, entitled The Rise of the West: A History of the Human Community: With a Retrospective Essay, 1991, by William Hardy McNeill (its ancient and early medieval sections), was translated in collaboration with Dr. Arslan Koichiev and Dr. Taalaibek Abdiev.
 It was published in Kyrgyz in Bishkek in 2002 (ISBN 9967-11-133-X).
 Both translations were published by the Soros-Kyrgyzstan Foundation.

-He also was amongst the three Kyrgyz translators of the book entitled Deng Xiaoping During the Cultural Revolution by Maomao (Deng Rong).
-It was translated from its Russian translation into Kyrgyz language and has been published by the Roza Otunbayeva Initiatives International Public Foundation (Bishkek, 2015. - 592 pages, ill. – the Personalities with the Exemplary Life Series. - ISBN 978-9967-27-745-8.)
-The other translators are Mr. Esenbai Nurushev and Mr. Abibilla Pazylov.
+He was also among three Kyrgyz translators of Deng Xiaoping During the Cultural Revolution by Maomao (Deng Rong).
+It was translated from Russian into Kyrgyz and published by the Roza Otunbayeva Initiatives International Public Foundation (Bishkek, 2015. – 592 pages, ill. – Personalities with the Exemplary Life Series. – ISBN 978-9967-27-745-8).
+The other translators were Esenbai Nurushev and Abibilla Pazylov.

-In November 2015 he has finished the translation of a book entitled An Autobiography or The Story of My Experiments with Truth by Mahatma Gandhi (from English into Kyrgyz).
-The "Roza Otunbayeva Initiative" International Public Foundation published the book in Kyrgyzstan in the framework of the Personalities with the Exemplary Life Series.
+In November 2015, he completed his translation of An Autobiography or The Story of My Experiments with Truth by Mahatma Gandhi (from English into Kyrgyz).
+The "Roza Otunbayeva Initiative" International Public Foundation published the book in Kyrgyzstan as part of the Personalities with the Exemplary Life Series.

-He translated the book Profiles in Courage by John Fitzgerald Kennedy, from English into Kyrgyz language.
-It was published by the Arcus Publishing House in Bishkek in early 2020, in the framework of the "Roza Otunbayeva Initiative" International Public Foundation's translation projects.
-The U.S. Embassy to Bishkek was the sponsor of this translation.
+He translated Profiles in Courage by John Fitzgerald Kennedy from English into Kyrgyz.
+It was published by the Arcus Publishing House in Bishkek in early 2020 as part of the "Roza Otunbayeva Initiative" International Public Foundation's translation projects, with sponsorship from the U.S. Embassy in Bishkek.

-He also translated the 6th and 10th volumes of "The Governance of China" series (published in English translation by Cengage Learning Asia Pte Ltd. – Singapore, 2018.) from English into Kyrgyz language in 2020 and they were published by the Arcus Publishing House in Bishkek at the end of 2020.
+He also translated the 6th and 10th volumes of "The Governance of China" series from English into Kyrgyz in 2020; both were published by the Arcus Publishing House in Bishkek at the end of 2020.